 What happens if I disagree with the amount or period of the DHP?

-If you disagree with our decision, you should write to us within 20 days of the date on the decision letter you received from us.
+If you disagree with our decision, you should complete the appeal a decision form no later than 20 days after the date on the decision notification you received from us.

-We will look at your application again and write to you with the outcome.
+We will look at your application again and contact you with the outcome.

 What if my circumstances change?